 VLN champion and first woman to win 24 Hours of Nürburgring

 In the late 1990s, Schmitz achieved some very noticeable results.
 Knowing the ’Green Hell’ like her pocket, she won Nurburgring 24 Hours race twice, in 1996 and 1997, becoming the first woman to win a major 24h race.
-In the following year, she became the VLN champion, and achieved all that driving a BMW M3.

 Video - A lap at Nürburgring with Sabine Schmitz